When I built this mixtape, I challenged my followers on Twitter to inspire it. We agreed on the theme of traveling and wanderlust. Enjoy!

 Broke somebody's heart and I fear that it was mine"

 Just a classy love song from ol’ Frankie.
 There’s something about this song in this mix that makes me wanna get up and dance with the spiffiest guy in the joint.
 And I live in Vegas.
-There’s hot guys in nicely tailored suits everywhere lol.
+There are hot guys in nicely tailored suits everywhere lol.

 "When you're gone my loneliness is real

 Got your love to remind me how that feel

 In my head I can see your long goodbye

 You kiss my lips as I try to fix your tie."